Course Numbering System

 (Subject) (Catalog Number) (Title and Name of Institution) 1-12 credits

-Offered through Syracuse University Abroad (SU Abroad) by an educational institution outside the United States.
-SU Abroad obtains approval from the SU academic department to award SU credit and to assign the course level.
-Students register for the course at the foreign institution and is graded according to the educational institution’s practice.
+Offered through Syracuse University Abroad (Syracuse Abroad) by an educational institution outside the United States.
+Syracuse Abroad obtains approval from the SU academic department to award SU credit and to assign the course level.
+Students register for the course at the foreign institution and are graded according to the educational institution’s practice.
 Grade is taken from the foreign institution-issued transcript, with a conversion scale used where appropriate.

 - INDEPENDENT STUDY